-The Graduate Management Admission Test (GMAT) is a really useful tool in American universities (as well as in another 110 countries) to choose students for further study in business management programmes (at business schools, those doing business management masters, going to a Graduate business school, or enrolling on MBA programs, etc.).
+The Graduate Management Admission Test (GMAT) is a very useful tool in Australian universities (and over 110 other countries) to select students for further study in business management programmes (such as studying an MBA, a Masters of business management, or attend to a graduate business school).

-So, are you a business school student wanting to make the most of university exchanges so you can live in the United States, particularly in a northern state?
-If so, you'll probably want to know a bit more about this test and why you need to sit the GMAT to prove your level in English and get past the MBA admissions process!
+If so, you'll likely want to know a little more about this exam and why you need to take the GMAT to prove your level of English for the MBA admissions process!

-The GMAT score range is between 200 (the lowest score) and 800 (top marks).
+The GMAT score range is between 200 (the lowest score) and 800 (the best score).

-A score of 550 is usually enough to go to a “smaller” university while you’ll generally need somewhere between 650 and 700 if you’re hoping to get into Harvard!
+A score of 550 is usually sufficient to attend a “smaller” university but you’ll typically need somewhere between 650 and 700 if you’re dreaming of attending a prestigious university!

 The four sections are: